Welcome to Let’s Get Lost, home of The Lost Supper Club!

 Frankly, I don’t know what the answer is here.
 On my two recipe blogs, readers pay for recipes by putting up with annoying ads.
 I agree to include annoying ads on my sites so that I get paid for my work.
 This is an imperfect system.
 Readers don’t love the ads and neither do I.

 Substack is different because it gives readers the opportunity to pay for content with money rather than paying for it by putting up with ads.
-It also allows writers to write ONLY FOR THEIR AUDIENCE, instead of writing for the algorithm.
+It also allows writers to write for their audience, instead of writing for the algorithm.
 This is a very important distinction and why you’ll find such diversity and authenticity here.

 As a creator on Substack, my hope is that by providing a large library of free content I will be able to attract people who feel my work is valuable to them.
 Some of those people will have the means and the desire to pay for more of what I create.
 When enough of those people pay for my work, I can keep creating, and still keep a large chunk of it free.